-All children have an entitlement to a broad and balanced curriculum, which is differentiated to enable children to understand the relevance and purpose of learning activities and experience levels of understanding and rates of progress that bring feelings of success and achievement.
+All children have an entitlement to a broad and balanced curriculum, differentiated to enable children to access learning; improve rates of progress; and bring feelings of success and achievement.

 Teachers use a range of strategies to meet children's special educational needs.
 Lessons have clear objectives and staff differentiate work appropriately, and use assessment to inform the next stage of learning.
 Teaching staff plan lessons that incorporate the different children's learning needs.
 Individual learning plans, which employ a small-steps approach, feature in some pupil's provision.
 By breaking down the learning into finely graded steps and targets, we ensure that children experience success.